 Danny serves as Vice President of Marketing at ThreeWill.
 His primary responsibilities are to make sure that we are building partnerships with the right clients and getting out the message about how we can help clients.

 Hello and welcome to the “Work Together Better” podcast.
 This is ThreeWill’s official podcast about enterprise collaboration – we cover the people, process and technology that combine to help organizations work together better.
-In this podcast, Danny Ryan talks with Brandon Holloway about how he tests Jive to Office 365 Migrations.
+In this podcast, Danny Ryan talks with Brandon Holloway about how he tests Jive to Microsoft 365 Migrations.
 They discuss using both white-box and black-box testing to ensure a successful migration.

 If you enjoyed this production, check out our website threewill.com